angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 4. **FEATURE** - Structured approach to implementing new features with proper testing and documentation
 5. **TOOL_ADD** - Process for adding new tool functionality to the NeoCoder MCP server
 6. **CYPHER_SNIPPETS** - Manage and use Cypher snippets for Neo4j queries
+7. **CODE_ANALYZE** - Structured workflow for analyzing code using AST and ASG tools

 ## Architecture